Most Valuable Professional

 End Sub

 This changes the linestyle of the bottom of your table.
 But hold your horses!
-If you have any other workbook open, all tables with the same tablestyle appear in your changed style!
+If you have any other workbook open, all tables with the same tablestyle now use your changed style!
 But if you save your file, close Excel and open Excel again with the file, the changes are gone.
 This is because you've just changed a built-in tablestyle.
 If you ask me, I find it strange that the Workbook is a tablestyles' parent, whereas built-in table styles behave as if being bound to the Application object.

 If you want full control over your table style, you'd better duplicate a built-in style and modify and apply that style to your table.